shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 When a spell says “grant [target] resist to…”, it follows these rules:

--   It costs 1 wyl to grant a creature 1 resist to 1 type of damage for 1 hour
+-   It requires 1 wyl to grant a creature 1 resist to 1 type of damage for 1 hour
 -   Resist reduces damage taken.
     -   Damage Reduced Formula: 100/(100+resist)
     -   Multiply this by the incoming damage, and you get the damage taken